EBR to invest in stormwater cleaning systems to stop litter, debris from entering waterways

 BATON ROUGE - The City-Parish will soon be making a big investment in parish waterways.
 It's all part of keeping in compliance with the city's MS4 permit.

-The city is working to purchase a litter-catching system it plans to install near Corporation Canal new LSU's North Gate and on East State Street.
+The city is working to purchase a litter-catching system it plans to install near Corporation Canal, LSU's North Gate and on East State Street.

 The CDS hydrodynamic separator by Contech Engineered Solutions separates trash and debris from stormwater runoff.
 It captures 100% of floatables and buoyant debris 2.4 mm or larger.
 The underground system ties into the existing infrastructure and can do its job no matter the intensity of the rain event.
 A crew removes the separated debris with a vacuum truck from the manhole.